Mark Howard Publications Ltd

 Once again, I shall be producing 3 Ahead On The Flat Updates.
 The first Update will be a preview of the prestigious Royal Ascot meetingin June, the second will be a preview of the historic four day York Ebor meeting in August and the third will concentrate on the major Autumn races.
 There will be an in-depth analysis of races such as the Cambridgeshire, Prix de L’Arc de Triomphe and Cesarewitch.
 Please note, the Updates are ONLY AVAILABLE VIA EMAIL (Not Post).

-It is £10 for the Royal Ascot Update and £6 for the York & Autumn Updates (or £19 for ALL 3) via EMAIL.
+It is £10 for the Royal Ascot Update, £8 for the York Ebor Festival Update and £6.00 for the Autumn Update (or £24 for ALL 3) via EMAIL.

 Summary of last year’s 3 Ahead On The Flat Updates: